TheRenegadeCoder/sample-programs-website/sources/programs/quine/rust/how-to-implement-the-solution.md

 Let's break this down.
 In Rust, the `println!` function displays the desired text with a newline.
 The first argument of `println!` is either an ordinary string or a format string.
-If it is a format string, the subsequence arguments are values to be formatted.
-Format string in Rust are rather complex and powerful.
+If it is a format string, the subsequent arguments are values to be formatted.
+Format strings in Rust are rather complex and powerful.
 Let's take a look at this particular one: `{0:?}`.
 This shows an item in its natural form.
 For strings, this shows the string enclosed in double quotes.
 Since format strings are enclosed in braces (`{}`), if you want to print a brace, you need to specify